exoad/usaco_mashups/README.md

 This bot does not come running out of the bot (for obvious reasons).

+Dependencies are described in package-lock.json.

+Running the PARSER & SCRAPER require at least JRE_14+ with the JSOUP library interned.

 # Pregenerated Data

 If you do not wish to run the Scraper, you may use the scraped data that I have generated in